Data quality processes have become more prominent in organizations, often as part of data governance programs....

-Additionally, the design of big data platforms exacerbates the potential problems.
+In addition, the design of big data platforms exacerbates the potential problems.
 A company might create data in on-premises servers, syndicate it to cloud databases and distribute filtered data sets to systems at remote sites.
-This new world creates issues that aren't covered in conventional lists of data quality dimensions.
+This new world of processing data creates issues that aren't covered in conventional lists of data quality dimensions.

 The usability side of data quality

 A focus on usability is aimed at boosting the degree to which validated data can contribute to actionable analytics results while reducing the risk of the data being misinterpreted or used improperly.
-Here are some aspects of efforts to improve big data usability that could be incorporated into data quality initiatives.
+Let's look at some aspects of efforts to improve big data usability that could be incorporated into data quality initiatives.

 Findability.
 No matter how clean data sets stored in a data lake are, they won't be usable if analysts don't know they exist and can't access them.
-The ability to find relevant information can be increased if there's a well-organized data catalog that contains qualitative descriptions of what's contained in the data sets, where they're located and how to access the data.
+The ability to find relevant information can be increased if there's a well-organized data catalog that includes qualitative descriptions of what the data sets contain, where they're located and how to access the data.

 Conformance to reference models.
 A reference data model provides a logical description of data entities, such as customers, products and suppliers.
 But unlike a conventional relational model, it abstracts the attributes and properties of the entity and its relationships, allowing for mappings among different physical representations in SQL, extensible markup language, JSON and other formats.
 When accumulating, processing and disseminating entity data among a cohort of source and target systems, conforming to a reference model helps ensure a consistent representation and semantic interpretation of data.

 Data synchronization.
 In many big data environments, data sets are likely to be replicated between different platforms.
-As opposed to simply generating data extracts for particular users, replication provides synchronization on data among all the replicas.
-When a change is made to one copy, the modification is propagated to other replicas.
-Such synchronization helps enforce consistency and uniformity on shared data, thereby increasing its usability.
+As opposed to simply generating data extracts for particular users, replication synchronizes data among all the replicas.
+When a change is made to one copy, the modification is propagated to the others.
+An automated workflow of that sort helps enforce consistency and uniformity on shared data, thereby increasing its usability.

-Reconsidering how data quality is framed in a big data environment to incorporate usability measures broadens the scope of data quality processes.
-Alongside traditional data profiling and cleansing procedures, a usability-driven focus on data preparation, cataloging and curation offers a bigger-picture view of big data quality for organizations that are expanding their repositories -- and use -- of analytics data.
+Reconsidering how data quality is framed in a big data environment to incorporate data usability measures broadens the scope of data quality processes and priorities.
+Alongside traditional data profiling and cleansing procedures, a usability-driven focus on data preparation, cataloging and curation offers a bigger-picture view of big data quality for organizations that are expanding their repositories -- and their use -- of analytics data.

 More from David Loshin: Five steps to improved data quality processes